John Walsh (American football)

-John Walsh (born December 12, 1972) is a former American football quarterback.
+John Walsh (born December 12, 1972) is an American former football quarterback.
 He was the starting quarterback for Brigham Young University during the 1993 and 1994 seasons.

-He left college as a junior to enter the NFL Draft based on overly optimistic draft expectations.
-Although he was drafted in the 7th round by the Cincinnati Bengals, he was cut shortly thereafter and never played in the National Football League.
+He left college as a junior to enter the NFL draft based on overly optimistic draft expectations.
+Although he was drafted in the seventh round by the Cincinnati Bengals, he was cut shortly thereafter and never played in the National Football League (NFL).